-MUMMY MAKEOVERS IN SYDNEY & CANBERRA: BREAST AUGMENTATION
+MUMMY MAKEOVERS IN SYDNEY & CANBERRA: BREAST ENLARGEMENT

-So far we have covered the basics of mummy makeover surgery at our clinics in Sydney & Canberra.
-This has included the options for the abdominal surgery depending on the extent of rejuvenation needed and of course the options for breast surgery.
+So far, we have covered the basics of mummy makeover surgery at our clinics in Sydney & Canberra.
+This has included the options for the abdominal surgery depending on the extent of rejuvenation needed and, of course, the options for breast surgery.
 A topic I have left to cover on its own is autologous fat transfer for breast volume replenishment.
 This is a controversial topic and an evolving space.
-Often clinical practice can outpace the peer reviewed and established reliable patterns of clinical practice.
-In fact that is how most of medical and other scientific innovations came to become the new norms.
-With regards to fat transfers it is the holy grail of breast augmentation and reconstruction approach.
+Often clinical practice can outpace the peer-reviewed and established reliable patterns of clinical practice.
+In fact, that is how most medical and other scientific innovations became the new norms.
+Fat transfers are the holy grail of the breast enhancement and reconstruction approach.
 The closest thing to the Golden rule set forth by Sir Harold Gillies of replacing like with like.
-Sure the fat is not exactly modified apocrine gland but it feels the closest to normal breasts.
+Sure, the fat is not exactly modified apocrine gland, but it feels the closest to normal breasts.
 This is the premise behind microsurgical reconstructions taking abdominal fat on its blood supply to the chest for reconstruction.
-So lets take this one step further what if we did not have to do hours of microsurgery with the large incisions and the complication profile to achieve the same ends.
-That is soft natural breast mound that for all intents and purposes is the same as normal breast tissue to touch.
-In fact the first breast augmentation was performed by Czerny in the 19th century by moving a lipoma ( benign fat growth) from a patient’s back to their chest wall.
+So, let’s take this one step further what if we did not have to do hours of microsurgery with the large incisions and the complication profile to achieve the same ends.
+That is a soft natural breast mound that, for all intents and purposes, is the same as normal breast tissue to touch.
+In fact, the first breast surgery of this kind was performed by Czerny in the 19th century by moving a lipoma ( benign fat growth) from a patient’s back to their chest wall.

-So here is where things stand, this is from my recent textbook chapter on breast augmentation:
+So here is where things stand, this is from my recent textbook chapter on breast enlargement:

 Autologous Fat Grafting

-The benefits of fat grafting is diverse, ranging in the reversal of the effects of radiotherapy post breast cancer surgery and scar contracture from burns to an adjust for minor defect correction in breast augmentation.
-Its use has also been described for women who have undergone breast conserving surgery and total mastectomy.
-There have been many changes in recent years with better understanding of fat and stem cells as well as better techniques for harvesting and engrafting.
-However, following recent concerns regarding BIA-ALCL (Breast implant Associated- Anaplastic Large Cell Lymphoma) in women who have breast implants there is an unknown risk regarding the introduction of stem cells from fat cells and lymphoma proliferation.
+The benefits of fat grafting are diverse, ranging from the reversal of the effects of radiotherapy post-breast cancer surgery and scar contracture from burns to an adjustment for minor defect correction in breast augmentation.
+Its use has also been described for women who have undergone breast-conserving surgery and total mastectomy.
+There have been many changes in recent years, with a better understanding of fat and stem cells as well as better techniques for harvesting and engrafting.
+However, following recent concerns regarding BIA-ALCL (Breast implant Associated- Anaplastic Large Cell Lymphoma) in women who have breast implants, there is an unknown risk regarding the introduction of stem cells from fat cells and lymphoma proliferation.
 Seth et al. led a comparative study of women who had prosthesis combined with autologous fat grafting as an adjunct, versus women who had implants only.
 He did not find an increase in the recurrence risk of breast cancer.
 This is reassuring to those having implants and fat injection.

 Imaging studies which have explored fat graft retention rates over time have noted graft retention volumes of 0-43%.
-Rates may be lower post breast cancer surgery with radiotherapy and higher in cases of breast augmentation where women have native breast tissue.
-The improved vascularity of the recipient bed and ability for nutrient tissue from the surrounding area, to supply the graft, would be greater than in areas of radiotherapy damage.
+Rates may be lower post-breast cancer surgery with radiotherapy and higher in cases of breast enlargement where women have native breast tissue.
+The improved vascularity of the recipient bed and the ability for nutrient tissue from the surrounding area to supply the graft would be greater than in areas of radiotherapy damage.

-The usefulness of external expansion devices (eg BRAVA device) appears to be in cases where women have native breast tissue which is more responsive to the negative pressure.
-In case where women have undergone breast conserving surgery, or total mastectomy and adjuvant radiotherapy, it appears to be less efficacious.
-However, autologous fat grafting appears to reverse the deleterious effects of the radiotherapy making the skin supple and pliable.
+The usefulness of external expansion devices (eg BRAVA device) appears to be in cases where women have native breast tissue which is more responsive to negative pressure.
+In cases where women have undergone breast-conserving surgery or total mastectomy and adjuvant radiotherapy, it appears to be less efficacious.
+However, autologous fat grafting appears to reverse the deleterious effects of the radiotherapy, making the skin supple and pliable.

 When used for breast reconstruction autologous fat grafting can assist with volume correction for minor defects in lumpectomy sites, post sector resection in breast conserving surgery and for reconstruction post total mastectomy.
 Larger controlled augmentation volumes remain in the realm of promising trials and are becoming more popular.

-SYDNEY & CANBERRA BREAST AUGMENTATION FOR MUMMY MAKEOVERS
+SYDNEY & CANBERRA BREAST SURGERY FOR MUMMY MAKEOVERS

-The message is fat does reabsorb, it is useful for small contour deficits, implant rippling, cleavage areas, minor augmentations in the upper pole and to a lesser extent for consideration is an option for primary augmentation judiciously and is the future.
+The message is fat does reabsorb; it is useful for small contour deficits, implant rippling, cleavage areas, minor augmentations in the upper pole and, to a lesser extent, is an option for primary augmentation judiciously and in the future.